MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/uefi-firmware-signing.md

     > [!NOTE]
     > You may be prompted to sign a legal agreement before creating a new LSA submission.
 Review and complete the agreement to continue.
 Every organization only needs to sign the agreement once.

-3. All UEFI submissions must be in a single, signed CAB file and contain all the UEFI files for signing.
-The CAB file signature must match the Authenticode certificate on file for your company with dashboard.
-Depending on your certificate provider, you may need to use an external web portal or use signtool.

-4. On the **Create UEFI** page, browse to find the CAB file that you want to submit, and then click **Submit**.
+3. On the **New LSA submission** page, upload the CAB file you want to submit, and click **Submit**.

-**Important**
-EFI ByteCode (EBC) files must be compiled using the /ALIGN:32 flag for processing to succeed.

-Submission packages should be a CAB library that contains no folders and only the **\*.efi** files to be signed.

-When the dashboard completes processing your submission, it sends a results email to the work email address on file.
+4. Once your submission has been processed, you’ll receive an email with your submission ID.

-## To manage your firmware
+## Manage your firmware submission

-1. Sign in to the dashboard with your Microsoft account, and then click **Hardware certification**.

-2. On the **Hardware certification** page, in the **Manage submissions** tile, click **Manage submissions**.

-3. On the **Manage submissions** page, select **UEFI** from the **Submission type** list.

-4. Select the submission that you want to manage.

-5. On the **Details** view, you can see the status of your submission, and, if it's complete, download the signed binaries.
+After signing in to the Hardware Dev Center Dashboard, you can [manage your firmware submission](manage-your-hardware-submissions.md) like any other dashboard submission.

 ## Related topics